Cray-HPE/docs-csm/operations/hardware_state_manager/Manage_HMS_Locks.md

 The following shows how to interpret the output:

-* Locked: Shows if the component name (xname) has been locked with the `cray hsm locks lock create` command.
+* `Locked`: Shows if the component name (xname) has been locked with the `cray hsm locks lock create` command.
-* Reserved: Shows if the component name (xname) has been locked for a time-boxed event.
+* `Reserved`: Shows if the component name (xname) has been locked for a time-boxed event.
 Only service can reserve component names (xnames); administrators are not able to reserve component names (xnames).
-* ReservationDisable: Shows if the ability to reserve a component name (xname) has been changed by an EPO or admin command.
+* `ReservationDisable`: Shows if the ability to reserve a component name (xname) has been changed by an EPO or admin command.

 ```bash
 cray hsm locks status create --component-ids x1003c5s2b1n1